PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 ### Reading of Fate

 Bjorn's reading
 >  Ahh, the Bearwolf.
 The storm within you rages, your heart torn between duty and blood.
 Yes, I feel your fury, one that is matched only by the darkness that taint's your brother's soul.
 And in the tidal forces of your anger lies a riptide of betrayal, confusion, and... grief.
-In time, he will know your pain, your anger his fuel, for your destiny was forged in flame and storm.
+In time, he will know your pain, and your anger will be his fuel, for your destiny was forged in flame and storm long ago.

 Draven's reading:
 > A man of many names, and yet you've barely begun to discover what any one of them mean to you.
 The Knight's own mind betrays him, a Valiant sacrifice your curse and your savior.
 Will the light of Siberys grant you divine clarity?
 Or has it already killed you, your body not yet informed?